nkdAgility/NKDAgility.com/site/content/resources/blog/2008/2008-08-16-what-to-do-when-you-dont-have-a-working-computer/index.md

 ---
 title: What to do when you dont have a working computer!
-description: "Discover practical tips for coping without a computer.
-Learn how to navigate daily tasks using mobile devices and software solutions effectively."
+description: Discover practical tips for coping without a computer.
+Learn how to navigate daily tasks using mobile devices and software solutions effectively.
 date: 2008-08-16
 creator: Martin Hinshelwood
 id: "208"